RouvenM/STARX/README.md

 ### Time Series Construction

-Each ride is assigned to its 30-minute interval via `floor_date()`.
+Each ride is assigned to its hourly interval via `floor_date()`.
 Trip counts are aggregated per station and interval; missing combinations (zero rides) are filled with 0 to produce a complete rectangular matrix.
+Hourly aggregation reduces noise compared to 30-minute intervals and produces a cleaner signal for VAR estimation.

 ### Model